solyarisoftware/voskJs/README.md

    In that way you can embed the voskjs module in your nodejs program, accessing async functions for a correct behavior on an usual sigle thread nodejs program.

-   > NOTE:
-   > This solution is suitable for single user (sequential) requests, for an embedded system,
-   > not a server with multiple concurrent users requests.
-   > For this last case I'll soon provide a separated server-based solution using nodejs workers threads

-2. `voskjs` program can be easily used as command line test system (some tests [here](tests/README.md)).
+2. Use `voskjs` command line program to test Vosk transcript with specific models (some tests [here](tests/README.md)).

+3. Setup a simple HTTP server to transcript speech files.
+Usage and examples [here](examples/)

 ## Install